ProtocolONE/ptah-docs/content/docs/edit-section.md

 - **Wechat**

 {{< hint >}}
-To add a social link, click the Link icon to the right of the network name.
-In the opened tooltip enter the network link and click *Close*.
+To add a social link, click the *Link icon* to the right of the network name.
+In the displayed field enter the network link.
 {{< /hint >}}

 [Learn about spacing and how to edit indents for the element](/docs/size/)